 During its first years, the University cantered its offerings mainly on graduate and specialist programs, but since the end of 1977 NOVA has been steadily expanding its offerings.

 NOVA is a decentralised University; its Faculties and Institutes enjoy a great deal of autonomy.
-In the academic year 2015/2016, NOVA had 19.867 enrolled students, 1 716 teachers and researchers and 769 non-academic staff.
+Currently NOVA has 20.077 enrolled students and 1.800 teachers and researchers.